Agate: Nodular agate

+Less commonly, agates can form as nodules within sedimentary rocks such as limestone, dolomite or tuff.
+These agates form when silica replaces another mineral, or silica-rich water fills cavities left by decomposed plant or animal matter.

+Vein agate

 Agates can also form within rock fissures, called veins.
 Vein agates form in a manner similar to nodular agates (see above), and they include lace agates such as blue lace agate and crazy lace agate.
 Veins may form in either volcanic rock or sedimentary rock.

+Fossil agate

-Less commonly, agates can form as nodules within sedimentary rocks such as limestone, dolomite or tuff.
-These agates form when silica replaces another mineral, or silica-rich water fills cavities left by decomposed plant or animal matter.
-Sedimentary agates also include fossil agates, which form when silica replaces the original composition of an organic material.
+Fossil agates form when silica replaces the original composition of an organic material.
 This process is called silicification, a form of petrification.
 Examples include petrified wood, agatized coral, and Turritella agate (Elimia tenera).
 Although these fossils are often referred to as being "agatized", they are only true agates if they contain bands.

-Structural varieties

-Agates are broadly separated into two categories based on the type of banding they exhibit.
-Wall banding, also called concentric banding or adhesional banding, occurs when agate bands follow the shape of the cavity they formed in.
-Level banding, also called water-level banding, gravitational banding, horizontal banding, parallel banding, or Uruguay-type banding, occurs when agate bands form in straight, parallel lines.
-Level banding is less common and usually occurs together with wall banding.
+Variations